Harbour Island Force Main Replacement Design-Build Project | Project Updates

 2023 1st Quarter Updates

-(January-April 2023)
+(January-March 2023)

 • All construction work on shafts has been completed including installation of exit seal within receiving shaft in preparation for MTBM recovery